-Sami went to Peshawar, the capital of the Pashtuns, in the north-western province of Khyber Pakhtunkhwa.
+Sami went to Peshawar, the capital of the Pashtuns, in the northwestern province of Khyber Pakhtunkhwa.
 From there he headed into the federally administered tribal areas, a region of the country that governs itself free from the shackles of the Islamabad government.
 It’s also where Taliban fighters hide and where they slip in and out of Afghanistan from.
 I talked to him about the warlord’s arms factory and the little coke and heroin den he kept just off it.

 VICE: First off, this wasn't a legal arms factory, right?

 Sami: I'm pretty sure it’s illegal.
 That whole area of Pakistan follows a law unto themselves.
 We could only get into the area by being smuggled under a blanket through a police checkpoint, so it’s not the most above board of places.
 But everyone there seemed very jolly.
 This short guy called, I think, Prince Al Haseem, bounced up to us when we arrived at our hotel in Peshawar and told us that he'd sort out anything we wanted to do.
-The number two thing on his list was a trip to the arms factor on the border of Afghanistan, about a half hour drive from Peshawar.
+The number two thing on his list was a trip to the arms factory on the border of Afghanistan, about a half-hour drive from Peshawar.

-It'ss on the border with Afghanistan?
+It's on the border with Afghanistan?